-Electricity is the live blood of the modern economy.
+In the Proposer's view electricity is the live blood of the modern economy.
 The roots of the electricity supply system date back to the Victorian period where local power stations fed local demand.
 Different system characteristics and regional variations eventually led to the need for significant industry change and standardisation which eventually resulted in the formation of the Central Electricity Board (CEB) in 1926.
 Whilst this had a substantial impact on the development of what was to become the National Grid, the principle method in which electricity is generated to the end consumer relied on a technology called the Synchronous Generator.

-Whilst there have been numerous developments to Synchronous Generators over the years, most notably in size (noting that in the 1920's a Synchronous Generator was in the region of 5MW, by the late 1960's and early 1970's this had grown to 660MW and today a single generating unit connecting to the GB Transmission System would be approaching somewhere in the region of 1700MW).
+In the Proposer's view whilst there have been numerous developments to Synchronous Generators over the years, most notably in size (noting that in the 1920's a Synchronous Generator was in the region of 5MW, by the late 1960's and early 1970's this had grown to 660MW and today a single generating unit connecting to the GB Transmission System would be approaching somewhere in the region of 1700MW).

-Apart from variations in size, the fundamental principle of a Synchronous Generator is based on magnetic field which rotates within a coil of wire which in turn generates an alternating current whose frequency is the same as that of the rotating magnetic field.
+Apart from variations in size, the fundamental principle of a Synchronous Generator is based on magnetic field which rotates within a coil of wire which in turn generates an alternating voltage (EMF) whose electrical frequency is directly proportional to the speed of the rotating magnetic field or rotor.
 The term "Synchronous" comes from the fact that the Grid Frequency (nominally 50Hz (50 cycles per second) in GB) is therefore equivalent to the mechanical speed at which the generator rotor rotates which for a 2 pole machine would be 3000 revolutions per minute or 50 revolutions per second.

 Synchronous Generators are ideal for the conversion of mechanical rotational energy into electrical energy.
 As a consequence, they find numerous applications where the fuel source is controllable and used to drive some form of turbine which in turn drives the synchronous generator.
-Synchronous generators are also ideal as their Active Power output is easy to regulate and Reactive Power output (a primary function used to regulate the voltage on the transmission system) can be adjusted through variation to their excitation system in essence a method of adjusting the magnetic field strength of the Generator.
+Synchronous generators are also ideal as their Active Power output is easy to regulate and Reactive Power output (a primary function used to regulate the voltage on the transmission system) can be adjusted through variation to their excitation system, in essence a method of adjusting the magnetic field strength of the Generator.